Distinguished Professor of Physics

-Ratra currently advises one graduate student.
-He has mentored 12 graduate students, five postdoctoral fellows and three visiting faculty members in the past.
-Ratra's research has appeared in 140 scholarly publications, which have been cited more than 18,000 times in scientific literature.
+Ratra has mentored 15 graduate students, five postdoctoral fellows and three visiting faculty members.
+Ratra's research has appeared in 148 scholarly publications, which have been cited more than 20,000 times in scientific literature.
 In the last five years he has given more than 100 invited presentations at conferences, workshops, national laboratories, academic institutions and public settings around the world.

-Ratra has received more than $10 million in individual and collaborative grants, largely from the Department of Energy and the National Science Foundation.
+Ratra has received more than $14 million in individual and collaborative grants, largely from the Department of Energy and the National Science Foundation.
 Ratra was a National Science Foundation CAREER award winner in 1999.
-He was named a fellow of the American Physical Society in 2002 and a fellow of the American Association for the Advancement of Science in 2005.
+He was named a fellow of the American Physical Society in 2002, a fellow of the American Association for the Advancement of Science in 2005, and a fellow of the American Astronomical Society in 2023.
 He received the 2012-2013 Commerce Bank Distinguished Graduate Faculty Award at Kansas State University.
 He was awarded the 2017 Olin Petefish Award in Basic Sciences.
 In 2020 he received the Kansas Science Communication Initiative (KSCI) Science Communication Award.